ISSUE 03

 KENNY

-And it also plays off of the idea of preserving something, right?
+And it also plays off of the same idea of preserving something, right?
 That doesn’t get lost to digital time or digital memory.

 EMANUEL